lakbot/complete-javascript-course/01-Fundamentals-Part-1/starter/notes.md

 - Operator always produces a value
 - therefore this is an expression
 - this operator can be used to conditionally declare variables
-- since it is an expression, ternary operator can be used inisde a template literal
+- since it is an expression, ternary operator can be used inside a template literal

 Javascript releases: ES5, ES6+ and ESNext
 - all ES versions are backwards compatible.
 They are not forward compatible (New JS will not run in old browser)